Weyl groups and cluster structures of families of log Calabi-Yau surfaces: Introduction

-Recall that in\cite{GHKK}, motivated by the Mirror Symmetry program for general log Calabi-Yau varieties, Gross, Hacking, Keel and Kontsevich introduced into cluster theory the techniques of \emph{broken lines} and \emph{scattering diagrams} from enumerative geometry.
-The wall-crossing structures of cluster scattering diagrams generalize the \emph{mutations} in cluster algebras and counts of broken lines give rise to \emph{theta functions} on cluster varieties that generalize cluster monomials.
-For more technical details of scattering diagrams, see section \ref{subsec:Cluster-scattering-diagrams.} and section 1 of \cite{GHKK}.
-For more background in theta functions and mirror symmetry, see \cite{GS12}.
-Now let $\mathfrak{D}_{{\bf s}}$ be the scattering diagram associated to a seed ${\bf s}$ constructed from a toric model for a positive, non-acyclic Looijenga pair.
+Let $\mathfrak{D}_{{\bf s}}$ be the scattering diagram associated to a seed ${\bf s}$ constructed from a toric model for a positive, non-acyclic Looijenga pair.
 A natural question arises: Does the action of the Weyl group of $(Y,D)$ on $\mathcal{X}_{{\bf s}}$ preserve the cluster complex in $\mathfrak{D}_{{\bf s}}$?
-The following theorem gives a positive answer: \begin{thm} (Theorem \ref{thm:Weyl group preseves cluster complex}) The Weyl group $W(Y,D)$ of $(Y,D)$ acts faithfully on the scattering diagram $\mathfrak{D}_{{\bf s}}$ as a subgroup of the cluster modular group.
-In particular, its action preserves the cluster complex in $\mathfrak{D}_{{\bf s}}$. \end{thm}
+The answer is positive (Proposition \ref{prop:Weyl group preseves cluster complex}): The Weyl group acts faithfully on the scattering diagram as a subgroup of the cluster modular group and in particular, preserves the cluster complex.